 GiveDirectly prepares its financial statements on the accrual basis in accordance with accounting principles generally accepted in the United States of America (GAAP).

 Cash and Cash Equivalents

-GiveDirectly considers all highly liquid financial instruments with maturities of three months or less when purchased, other than cash included in investments, to be cash equivalents.
+GiveDirectly considers all highly liquid financial instruments with maturities of three months or less when purchased to be cash equivalents.